Youth, Family, and Community Sciences

 - Personal Statement

-- 3 Letters of Recommendation (Academic and Professional)
+- 3 Letters of Recommendation (at least 1 academic, 2 professional contacts)

 Note: Transfer credits are generally not allowed.
 Exceptions made at the discretion of the Director of Graduate Programs (DGP).